ledgermex/WAGMI/docs/index.md

 🚀 Trapdoor

 Once you understand the basics, the wonderful world of options starts to open all new possibilities.
+### One of the best YouTube channel for learning Options Stategies is :  [SkyTrading](hhttps://www.youtube.com/c/athomastrader/videos)

 ###    -Option Pricing-